That seems to be a commandment of grammar that was drilled into people's minds by every well-meaning teacher.

 understand grammar for the first time!
 I have a college degree and feel

-more comfortable, helping my 4 girls with school than ever before!
+more comfortable helping my four girls with school than ever before.

 - Christine, Parent